|A Mandelbulb fractal rendered in realtime over mobile phone footage|

 We only have to add c to w now and iterate it in the regular way.
 You can pretty much then take the code and insert it in your favourite raymarching engine (like this very old but simple one), unless you care about rendering speed.

-The above code is mathematically correct, and even fast enough to run in realtime in modern hardware (as shown thru this website, or in the Shader Toy section).
+The above code is mathematically correct, and even fast enough to run in realtime in modern hardware.
 However, one can still gain a 5x speed factor when rendering in some cases (like when rendering in the CPU in pure C or C++).

 The first thing to do is, as usual, to get rid of all those trascendental functions (the trigonometric ones) which not only are slow but also introducee unnecesary errors in the computations.
 By using the basic trigonometric identities of the cosinus and sinus of a doubled angle, one can replace the 8-times angle computations by repeatedly applying the identities (three times).
 The result is a polynomial which has no trigonometric functions and runs much faster: